cockpit-project/bots/README.md

 ## Image location

-Downloaded images are stored into ./images/ by default.
-This is often impractical as you cannot easily clean your tree without losing them, nor can they be easily put into a separate container volume.

-You can set the `cockpit.bots.images-data-dir` variable with `git config` to a directory where to store the pristine virtual machine images.
+Downloaded images are stored into ~/.cache/cockpit-images/ by default.
+If you want to change that, you can set the `cockpit.bots.images-data-dir` variable with `git config` to a directory where to store the pristine virtual machine images.
 For example:

     $ git config cockpit.bots.images-data-dir /srv/cockpit/images

-Alternatively, you can set the `$TEST_DATA` environment variable, then images will be put into `$TEST_DATA/images/`.
-However, this is deprecated and will go away soon.

 ## Tests